CONTRACT OF CARRIAGE

 4.2 – PASSENGER CHECK-IN REQUIREMENTS

 - Seaborne asks all passengers to Arrive at required times.
-Boarding Priority is first come first serve flight loading based upon approximately 175 lbs. per person and 30 lbs. of baggage.
+Boarding Priority is first to come first serve flight loading based upon approximately 175 lbs. per person and 30 lbs. of baggage.
 Late arrival put passengers at risk for losing their place on the flight

 - Seaborne Airlines requires customers 18 years and older to provide a state or federal government issued ID at check-in (Driver’s License, Birth Certificate or Passport is accepted)